 He said, for me, looking at the facts of this case and looking at giving this kind of power to a federal prosecutor who is virtually uncontrollable to determine what the bounds of the law are is as big a separation of powers problem as I've ever seen.

-That's the danger, and thank God that's why we have a Supreme Court of the United States that got it right in so many of these cases and and reversed uh Jack Smith.
+And thank God that's why we have a Supreme Court of the United States that's got it right in so many of these cases and reversed Jack Smith.

 Is it fair to say that one loses four years of their life?

-I mean, you you look at their particular cases, all based on this phony Russia collusion hoax.
+I mean, you look at their particular cases, all based on this phony Russia collusion hoax.

 You know, the John Durham report, Operation Crossfire Hurricane never should have been opened.

-I mean, what are Americans to think at this moment of time?
+I mean, what are Americans to think at this moment in time?

 I'd be talking to myself, doing my show for myself, to myself every day.